Cluster Fly Identification & Prevention

 How do I get rid of cluster flies?

 Acquiring help from a professional pest control expert is the best way to eliminate cluster flies and keep them from returning.
-At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing safe and effective pest control services that are affordable.
+At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing safe and effective pest control services in Elizabeth City that are affordable.
 We are a local, family-owned pest control company whose number one priority is putting our customers first and exceeding expectations.

 For home or business owners looking to eliminate pests from their property once and for all, call Albemarle Termite & Pest Control today!

 How can I prevent cluster flies in the future?

 To help protect your North Carolina property from cluster flies, consider putting into place the following prevention measures.

 - Seal up cracks in the foundation and exterior walls of your home.